 The goal was to fill up the physical capacity, but we were geographically limited to our three physical locations.
 Even though we were successful, somehow it started to feel like we were just filling vacancies – like a hotel trying to book rooms.
 There had to be a better way.
 We really needed to focus on meeting our client’s needs, not just filling capacity at our studios.
 So instead of waiting for someone else to do it, I decided to do it myself.
 This lead to the creation of Broadcast Management Group twelve years ago.
 It was then that I decided BMG would always have a 100% focus on meeting client needs, wherever on the planet it took us.

 As an entrepreneur, I appreciate how important each production is to the business.

 What’s great about being an entrepreneur is that you learn virtually every aspect of building and running small and large companies by doing it yourself.
 From business development, marketing, accounting, strategy and technology to directing and producing, you bring that deep knowledge to every project.

 No matter how exciting a project may be, for my clients, it represents part of a greater business goal.
 That’s why its so important to create and produce content that is organically focused on the business goals and garnering a strong ROI.
 As part of that, you need to leverage technology to improve the creative process and streamline operations.

 Just as important is the team behind any project.
 Through my own journey, I have learned that building the right team for each project is key to achieving any objective.
 That’s why I took my time to build a strong and talented team at BMG.
 Because in the end, its about building long term relationships with our clients, staff and vendors and leveraging our experience to meet our client’s goals and objectives.

-Its been a wild ride these last twelve years.
+Its been a wild ride these last twelve years of entrepreneurship.
 But the entrepreneur in me lives on.
 And I’m looking forward to where the next twelve takes us.